 The United Way of Chatham County also recognizes its responsibility to allocate funds to its participating agencies to meet the community needs of the county in a cost effective manner.

 What Membership Means

-The United Way of Chatham County wants to assure its donors and volunteers that each of its participating agencies meets a standard of quality and community service.
-To ensure this standard, the United Way Board of Directors has approved the following requirements which must be met for an agency to receive United Way funding.
+The United Way of Chatham County assures its donors and volunteers that each of its participating agencies meets a standard of quality and community service.
+To ensure this standard, the United Way Board of Directors has approved the following requirements, which must be met for an agency to receive United Way funding.

 - Be governed by a volunteer board with appropriate and sufficient officers to carry out its charter.

 - Be a tax-exempt organization as recognized by the Internal Revenue Service.

 - Be audited or reviewed by independent certified public accounts and make its financial statements available to the United Way for review whenever requested.

 - Submit to United Way periodic financial reports and statements of revenues and expenditures as part of its operating budget.

 - Have adopted a policy of nondiscrimination toward volunteers, staff and clients.

 - Identify itself as a United Way funded agency in all of its dealings with the public.